SMART breast augmentation is a unique approach to breast augmentation that achieves natural and beautiful looking results.

 Placement of implants under the muscle may interfere less with mammograms and breastfeeding and are associated with lower rates of capsular contracture.

 Dr. Fan will help you decide which positioning is appropriate for you.

 Step 4: Closing The Incisions

 Once healed, the incision lines from breast augmentation are typically concealed in inconspicuous locations.

 Breast augmentation usually takes one to two hours to perform.
 While it is technically possible to perform the surgery as quickly as 20 minutes, we believe that performing a careful, precise dissection with full control of bleeding and meticulous pocket control leads to better results.
 You will typically be discharged home after surgery.

 Some women will require a breast lift.

-Breast augmentation is often combined with liposuction and a tummy tuck as part of a Mommy Makeover procedure.
+SMART Breast Augmentation is often combined with liposuction and a tummy tuck as part of a Mommy Makeover procedure.

-Benefits: The end result of breast augmentation is fuller and more shapely breasts.
+Benefits: The end result of SMART Breast Augmentation is fuller and more shapely breasts.

-There are a few main tradeoffs for breast augmentation:
+There are a few main tradeoffs for SMART Breast Augmentation: